MCAA LEADERSHIP

 Col John Ostrowski, USMC (Ret)

-Col Ben Matthews, USMC (Ret)
+Col Glenn Klassa, USMC (Ret)

 Executive Director

-Director of Operations
+Director of Administration

 Debbie Martin

-Debbie Martin was born into a military family.
+Debbie was born into a military family.
 Her father served 31 years in the USAF and her brother and husband are also USAF veterans.
 Though she lived many places throughout the United States growing up, Debbie spent much of her life in Georgia, where she graduated college with a degree in Public Service/Human Services.
-Debbie spent many
+Debbie spent many years working in finance and banking before deciding to get involved in animal rescue and welfare as a full-time volunteer.
+During her time in Georgia, she helped start and grow a non-profit animal rescue organization that assisted in saving hundreds of unwanted and abandoned animals, and she is an advocate for special needs and senior pet adoption.